119 D2C Brands That Are Disrupting India’s Consumer Market

 So far, it has raised $20.7 Mn funding from a number of investors, including Left Lane Capital, Khosla Ventures, Quiet Capital, and Weekend Fund, among others.

-45. Gynoveda
+46. Gynoveda

 After suffering from lifestyle disorders for more than a decade, Vishal Gupta eventually found respite in the ancient science of Ayurveda.
-During his research, Gupta discovered effective remedies for a host of gynaecological problems such as PCOS (polycystic ovary syndrome), abnormal discharge, and umpteen, among other issues.
+During his research, Gupta also discovered effective remedies for a host of gynaecological problems such as PCOS (polycystic ovary syndrome), abnormal discharge, and umpteen, among other issues.

 Realising a prevailing gap in the market, Gupta, along with his wife Rachana and Dr Aarati Patil, founded Gynoveda in 2019, blending the age-old science with modern technology and content.

 Gynoveda sells products ranging from moisturisers to Ayurvedic capsules via its website and ecommerce marketplaces.
-Of its total revenue, 80% comes from its own website while the rest comes from ecommerce websites.

-46. HairOriginals
+47. HairOriginals

 A brainchild of Jitendra Sharma, HairOriginals was founded in 2019 and is a D2C brand that sells hair extensions and do-it-yourself wigs.